dewhallez/python_Projects/README.md

-Solving differents problems wiht Python
+Solving different problems using Python